Introduction to Application Versioning

 Creating Your First Application Version

 It's important to always create application versions in your Staging environment.
 That way, you can take advantage of Unqork's environment levels to standardize an efficient software development life cycle.
 After configuring an application in Staging, create a version that you can test in your UAT and QA environments.
-Then, promote it to Production.
+Then, promote it to your Production environment level.

 Below is a general scenario illustrating the best practices when using Application Versioning with environment promotions: